ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

    > How many gas stations are there in the United States?
    > cf instance_of sur dobj >> on récupère la liste produite en sortie et on renvoie sa taille
    > How much did Mercury spend on advertising in 1993?
+   > How many stars are there on the Soviet Union's flag?
+   > How many Gutenberg Bibles are there?
+   > How many people died on D-Day?
 * Typage : refaire une map complète : dependance <-> règle de typage (et pas règle Ri <-> règle de typage)
 * processQuestionInfo : gestion des reverse, perte d'infos sur les triplets
+* Mots interrogatifs : enrichir en ajoutant un mot au participe passé : When was the U.S. capitol built? > built in
+* Ne plus lemmatizer les noms: What are Brazil's national colors? > garder le pluriel

 Remarks
 =======